 UK content

-The first chart shows a breakdown of UK content for a typical recent UK offshore wind farm.
-The overall UK content is 48% of undiscounted lifetime spend.
+This chart shows a breakdown of UK content for a typical recent UK offshore wind farm.
+The overall UK content is 40% of undiscounted lifetime spend.
 The key contributions typically are:

 • Operations, maintenance and service, where much of the activity is close to the wind farm site,